All Episodes

 ben bergquam

-And then you see the video, and it was like that moment that's surreal, and it's been surreal ever since.
+And then you see the video and it was like that moment that's surreal.

 It's every morning I wake up.

-And I I think about this, Steve.
+And I think about this, Steve.

-You know, most people when they die make very little impact in the world outside of their immediate family and friends.
+Most people when they die make very little impact in the world outside of their immediate family and friends.

-They're, you know, they're they're they're drops, they're a rock dropped in a pond.
+They're a rock dropped in a pond.

-Charlie Kirk was an earthquake in the ocean, and his ripples that we're seeing just starting now.
+Charlie Kirk was an earthquake in the ocean and his ripples that we're seeing just starting now.

-What we saw in England yesterday, what we've seen in South Korea, what we've seen in other Asian countries, Japan, all of these nations that realize that this battle that we're fighting in America is their battle too, that MAGA and and nobody other than President Trump yourself and Charlie Kirk uh emulated that more.
+What we saw in England yesterday, what we've seen in South Korea, what we've seen in other Asian countries, Japan, all of these nations that realize that this battle that we're fighting in America is their battle too, that MAGA and nobody other than President Trump yourself and Charlie Kirk emulated that more.

 They realize that if they can kill this person in America, that they can kill anybody.